Dtphelan1/gerrymandering-mcmc/README.md

 ## Setup
 - This project was built using python 3.7.5 and pyenv
-- To install all dependencies required, run `pip install -r=requirements.txt`
+- To install all dependencies required, run `pip install -r requirements.txt`

 ## CLI: